AI-ready Documentation

 1. Record guides using a DOM/CSS selector-aware tool.
 This is the prerequisite.
 The monitoring agent cannot sync updates to a guide it has no structural reference for.
 Use HappyRecorder to walk through the workflows you want to keep current.
 The recorder captures the CSS selectors of each UI element automatically during the walkthrough.
 You do not need to tag anything manually.

 3. Map your guides to the relevant repository.
-For most teams, this is the entire front-end repo.
+For most teams, this is the entire front-end codebase.
 For teams with multiple products, each product's documentation gets mapped to its own repository.
-This ensures that a UI change in Product A does not trigger review cycles in Product B.
+This ensures that a UI change in Product A does not trigger review cycles in Product B's documentation.

 4. Configure the alert thresholds.
 Decide what counts as an auto-update versus a human-review flag.
-Minor selector changes, like a button rename, can be set to auto-update with no notification.
+Minor selector changes can be set to auto-update silently.
 Larger structural changes should produce a review alert so the content team can verify the logic, not just the labels.
 HappySupport's Content Freshness Dashboard shows everything in one view.

 One step teams often skip: run the first monitoring cycle before going live and review the initial change report manually.
-This gives the team confidence that the detection is accurate and builds familiarity with what flagged items look like.
-Teams that skip this step tend to distrust the first batch of automated updates and end up reviewing everything by hand anyway, defeating the purpose.
+This gives the team confidence that detection is accurate and builds familiarity with what flagged items look like.
+Teams that skip this step tend to distrust the first batch of automated updates and end up reviewing everything by hand anyway, which defeats the purpose.

-Teams that implement GitHub Sync with selector-based documentation recording consistently see two things: support ticket volume drops and the maintenance burden on the documentation team drops faster.
+Teams that implement GitHub Sync with selector-based documentation recording consistently see two outcomes: support ticket volume drops and documentation maintenance time drops even faster.

 The maintenance impact comes from automation.
 The documentation team that previously spent multiple hours per week updating guides after each release now reviews a short dashboard of flagged changes instead.
-Most releases produce no flags at all.
+Most releases produce no flags.
 HappySupport customers report up to 80% less documentation maintenance time compared to screenshot-based workflows.
-Writers who used to chase UI changes now spend that time creating new content and improving coverage for underserved topics.
+Writers who used to chase UI changes now spend that time on new content and coverage gaps.

 See it in action

 If you want to see GitHub Sync running on your actual codebase, the fastest way is a short demo.
-We walk through a HappyRecorder recording session, the HappyAgent connection to your repo, and the Content Freshness Dashboard.
-Most teams get from zero to first automated update within one day.
+We walk through a HappyRecorder recording session, the HappyAgent connection to your repository, and the Content Freshness Dashboard.
+Most teams go from zero to first automated update within one day.

 Book a demo at happysupport.ai or start a free trial to connect your first repository today.